Meet the quant investor and developer of the market avalanche detector

 I recently stumbled onto two interesting but unknown quantitative investment books which I am sure you will also find interesting.

 The first one is called Quantitative Investing: Strategies to exploit stock market anomalies for all investors Published: 26th Aug 2013.

 The second one is The Lazy Fundamental Analyst: Applying quantitative techniques to fundamental stock analysis Published: 6th Oct 2014.

 Both were written by the unknown (at least to me) author called Fred Piard.
-He must have been VERY busy to be able to publish two books, the second one just over one year after the first.

 Fred also has impressive qualifications.
 He has a PhD in computer science, an MSc in software engineering and an MSc in civil engineering.